 (f) PSAs that are more than ten years old are not included in determining the value of "P."

 (3) "H" is the respondent's history of correcting PSAs.

-(a) The values for "H" and the finding that supports each are as follows:
+The values for “H” and the finding that supports each are as follows:

-(A) -2 if the Respondent corrected all violations cited as PSAs.
+(a) -2 if the respondent corrected all prior violations cited as PSAs.

-(B) -1 if the violations were uncorrectable and the respondent took reasonable efforts to minimize the effects of the violations cited as PSAs; or
+(b) -1 if the violations were uncorrectable and the respondent took reasonable efforts to minimize the effects of the violations cited as PSAs; or

-(C) 0 if there is no prior history or if there is insufficient information on which to base a finding under paragraphs (3)(a)(A) or (B).
+(c) 0 if there is no prior history or if there is insufficient information on which to base a finding under paragraphs (3)(a) or (b).

-(b) The sum of values for "P" and "H" may not be less than 1 unless the respondent took extraordinary efforts to correct or minimize the effects of all PSAs.
+(d) The sum of values for "P" and "H" may not be less than 1 unless the respondent took extraordinary efforts to correct or minimize the effects of all PSAs.
 In no case may the sum of the values of "P" and "H" be less than zero.

 (4) "O" is whether the violation was repeated or ongoing.

-(a) The values for "O" and the finding that supports each are as follows:
+A violation can be repeated independently on the same day, thus multiple occurrences may occur within one day.
+Each repeated occurrence of the same violation and each day of a violation with a duration of more than one day is a separate occurrence when determining the “O”factor.
+Each separate violation is also a separate occurrence when determining the “O” factor.
+The values for “O”and the finding that supports each are as follows:

-(A) 0 if the violation existed for one day or less and did not recur on the same day, or if there is insufficient information on which to base a finding under paragraphs (4)(a)(B) through (4)(a)(D).
+(a) 0 if there was only one occurrence of the violation, or if there is insufficient information on which to base a finding under paragraphs (4)(b) through (4)(d).

-(B) 2 if the violation recurred on the same day, or existed for or occurred on more than one day up to and including six days, which need not be consecutive days
+(b) 2 if there were more than one but less than seven occurrences of the violation.

-(C) 3 if the violation existed for or occurred from seven to 28 days, which need not be consecutive days.
+(c) 3 if there were from seven to 28 occurrences of the violation.

-(D) 4 if.
+(d) 4 if there were more than 28 occurrences of the violation.

-(b) The department may, at its discretion, assess separate penalties for each day that a violation occurs.
-If the department does so, the O factor for each affected violation will be set at 0.
+(b) DEQ may, at its discretion, assess separate penalties for each occurrence of a violation..
+If DEQ does so, the O factor for each affected violation will be set at 0.
+If DEQ assesses one penalty for multiple occurrences, the penalty will be based on the highest classification and magnitude applicable to any of the occurrences.

 (5) "M" is the mental state of the respondent.
 For any violation where the findings support more than one mental state, the mental state with the highest value will apply.
 The values for “M” and the finding that supports each are as follows:

-(a) The values for “M” and the finding that supports each are as follows:

-(A) 0 if there is insufficient information on which to base a finding under paragraphs (5)(a)(B) through (5)(a)(D).
+(a) 0 if there is insufficient information on which to base a finding under paragraphs (5)(b) through (5)(d).

-(B) 2 if the respondent's conduct was negligent

-or the respondent had constructive knowledge (reasonably should have known) that the conduct would be a violation.
-Holding a permit that prohibits or requires conduct is presumed to constitute at least constructive knowledge and may be actual knowledge depending on the specific facts of the case.
+(b) 2 if the respondent had constructive knowledge (reasonably should have known) of the requirement.

+(c) 4 if the respondent's conduct was negligent.

-(C) 6 if the respondent's conduct was reckless, or the respondent had actual knowledge
+(d) 8 if the respondent's conduct was reckless or the respondent acted or failed to act intentionally with actual knowledge of the requirement.

-that its conduct would be a violation and respondent's conduct was intentional.
-A respondent that previously received a Notice of Noncompliance, WL, PEN or any FEA for the same violation is presumed to have actual knowledge.
-Holding a permit that prohibits or requires conduct may be actual knowledge depending on the specific facts of the case.

-(D) 10 if respondent acted flagrantly.
+(e) 10 if respondent acted flagrantly.

-(6) "C" is the respondent's efforts to correct the violation.

-(a) The values for "C" and the finding that supports each are as follows:
+(6) "C" is the respondent's efforts to correct or mitigate the violation.
+The values for "C" and the finding that supports each are as follows:

-(A) -3 if the respondent made extraordinary efforts to correct the violation, or took extraordinary efforts to minimize the effects of the violation.
+(a) -5 if the respondent made extraordinary efforts to correct the violation or to minimize the effects of the violation, and made extraordinary efforts to ensure the violation would not be repeated.

+(b) -4 if the respondent made extraordinary efforts to ensure that the violation would not be repeated.

-(B) -2 if the respondent made reasonable efforts to correct the violation, reasonable affirmative efforts to minimize the effects of the violation, or
+(c) -3 if the respondent made reasonable efforts to correct the violation, or took reasonable affirmative efforts to minimize the effects of the violation.